 - Insect repellent

-- Re-usable plastic/metal water container, or camel bags
+- Re-usable plastic/metal water bottle, or camel bags

-- Water for the first four hours of the trek, then we will provide you with drinking, previously boiled water
+- Water for the first four hours of the trek, then we’ll provide you with drinking water

 - Personal medication